jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Contexts

-In v8, a context is an execution environment that allows separate, unrelated, JavaScript to run in a single instance of v8 [1].
-You must always declare the context in which you want any JavaScript to be executed in.
-The need for contexts in v8 comes from the need for multiple global objects existing like iframes or new windows or tabs in a browser.
+In v8, a context is an execution environment that allows separate, unrelated JavaScript to run in a single instance of v8 [1].
+You must always declare the context in which you want any JavaScript to be executed.
+The need for contexts in v8 stems from the need for multiple global objects existing like iframes or new windows or tabs in a browser.
 After a context is created you may create another and choose to leave and enter it when you please [1].

 ***Figure 2.x - Declaring a new Context in C++ with V8***